 The laws and regulations affecting businesses continue to evolve in an unpredictable manner.
-Laws and regulations, particularly those involving taxation, investment and trade, applicable to the ICAV's activities can change quickly and unpredictably, and may at any time be amended, modified, repealed or replaced in a manner adverse to the interests of the ICAV.
+Laws and regulations, particularly those involving and investment taxation. trade. applicable to the ICAV's activities can change quickly and unpredictably, and may at any time be amended, modified, repealed or replaced in a manner adverse to the interests of the ICAV.
 The ICAV, the Manager and/or an Investment Manager may be or may become subject to unduly burdensome and restrictive regulation.
-In particular, in response to significant recent events international financial markets. governmental intervention and certain regulatory measures which have been or may be adopted in certain jurisdictions.
+In particular, in response to significant recent events financial markets. international governmental intervention and certain regulatory measures which have been may be adopted in certain jurisdictions.